 Our 7 Pure Promise Initiatives

-The three host nations have committed to action in seven areas to make EHF EURO 2026 more sustainable.
+The three host nations have committed to action in seven subjects to make the Men’s EHF EURO 2026 more sustainable.

 • 1